WELCOME TO YOUTHMUN!

 The WHO Director-General urges the world to ‘invest in preparedness, not panic’, for which information sharing and cooperation is pivotal.
 International ‘eco-terrorist’ organisations, by their nature, demand a global response.
 However, increased competition for resources hinders both.
 Governments, organizations, and the economy claim exclusivity of resources, such as masks and medical equipment which are more desperately needed in other countries.
 In the same vein, resources become scarce owing to disasters, 90% of which are climate related, intensifying competition.
 This has a straining effect on global relationships due to escalating tensions, both economic and otherwise, despite the ideal response demanding the opposite.

-We look forward to seeing you all (virtually, if required) in February!
+We look forward to seeing you all in March!

 - Secretariat Team